eddeighton/eg/docs/index.md

 ## Object Mappings

 eg also allows inheriting from C++ types through the object mapping system.
 This is primarily to enable integrating with third party tree structures like scene graphs and physics engines.

-Not currently implemented.
+This is an important feature but unfortunately is not implemented yet.

 # Traversals

 So now we have a bounded tree of actions with dimensions.
 The next feature of eg to understand is the traversal or type path.

-Instead of using ordinary C++ name resolution and member expressions eg converts all names into types and then expresses all member or this calls as a type path.
+Instead of using ordinary C++ name resolution and member expressions eg converts all names into types and then expresses all member calls as a type path.

 This sounds complicated but it is pretty simple imagine the following: